micsh/CarND-MPC-Project/README.md

 ## Overview
-The purpose of this project is to develop a Model Predictive Controller  to steer a car around a track in the simulator.
+The goal of this project is to develop a Model Predictive Controller in C++, to steer a car around a track in the simulator.
 The simulator provides telemetry values containing the position of the car, its speed and orientation. it also provides the coordinates of waypoints along the track that the car needs to follow.
 The solution uses the IPOPT and CPPAD libraries to calculate an optimal solution in order to minimize the error.
 This solution plans a path, and tries to follow it by minizing the error from the planned to the actual.

 ---
 ## Vehicle Model